-The next step is to call iy_transmitter_agenda.
-It should be noted that the same agenda is called independently if the radiative background is space or the surface.
+The next step is to set iy_transmitter.
+It should be noted that the same variable is use independently if the radiative background is space or the surface.
 It is up to the user to decide if these two cases shall be distinguished in some manner (no workspace method for this task exists yet).
-For these calculations, the standard choice for iy_transmitter_agenda is MatrixUnitIntensity.
-If this workspace method is used, the output of iyTransmission-Standard shows you the fraction of unpolarised radiation that is transmitted through the atmosphere, and the polarisation state of the transmitted part.
+For these calculations, the standard choice is to set iy_transmitter with MatrixUnitIntensity.
+If this workspace method is used, the output of iyTransmissionStandard shows you the fraction of unpolarised radiation that is transmitted through the atmosphere, and the polarisation state of the transmitted part.

 The radiative transfer expression applied is (cf. Eq.
-9.9)
+9.8)

-$$\mathbf{s}{i+1} = e^{-\bar{\mathbf{K}}s}\mathbf{s}i \tag{15.1}$$ where the extinction matrix is determined in the same manner as for emission cases (Sec.
+$$\mathbf{s}{i+1} = e^{-\mathbf{\bar{K}}s}\mathbf{s}i \tag{15.1}$$ where the extinction matrix is determined in the same manner as for emission cases (Sec.
 9.3).
 In situations where the matrix \mathbf{K} is diagonal, the scalar form shown in Eq.
-9.7 is used.
+9.6 is used.

 The method determines automatically if any part of the propagation path is inside the cloud-box (if active).
-If this is the case, particle extinction is included in K, following the same path step averaging as applied for pure absorbing species.
+If this is the case, particle extinction is included in \mathbf{K} , following the same path step averaging as applied for pure absorbing species.
 For this method, scattering is purely a loss mechanism, there is no gain by scattering into the line-of-sight